Room 4U

 Evaluation

-What’s mainly shown here is the design approach for a room rental mobile app (phase 1).
-In this case, consistency with Human Interface Guidelines (HIG) was key, in addition to improving the check-in process.
+What’s mainly shown here is the design approach for a room rental mobile app (phase 1) while improving the check-in process.

 As a minimum viable product (MVP), it would integrate enough features to satisfy early customers and get feedback for future product development, aligned with business strategy.
 Most of the requirements have already been included, providing a starting point to keep iterating in the design process 🚀